Abhai Singh of Marwar: Prelude

 Abhai Singh sent troops to take over Bikaner from the newly crowned Maharaja Zorawar Singh.
 Marwar troops reached the gate of Chintamani Fort (now known as Junagadh Fort) during the sacred holiday of Holi.
 After getting the news that Marwar troops were standing outside his fort, Zorawar Singh sent letters appealing for assistance to Bakht Singh (brother of Abhai Singh, and lord of Nagaur), Raja Jai Singh of Amber, and the Kanot warrior Jagram Singh Rajpurohit (his military advisor from Desalsar village, near Nokha).
 Bakht Singh responded by writing, "Since Bikaner was also a Rathore state, thus a collateral branch who would serve Marwar in times of peril."

 Bakht Singh schemed with Vidyadhar, a minister with Jai Singh of Amber, which resulted in Amber marching against Marwar.
-After getting this news, Abhai Singh recalled his troops from Bikaner to prepare for a battle against the troops of Amber and allied Mughal powers.
-At the time, the Marwar forces had gained a superior position over those defending Bikaner.
+After receiving this news, Abhai Singh recalled his troops from Bikaner to prepare for a battle against the troops of Amber and allied Mughal powers.
+At the time, the Marwar forces had gained a superior position over the defending Bikaner.

-During the withdrawal, Maharaja Zorawar Singh was attacked by a soldier, but was defended by warrior Jagram Singh.
+During the withdrawal, Maharaja Zorawar Singh was attacked by a soldier but defended by warrior Jagram Singh.
 Jagram Singh served as principal general of the battle.
 During the fighting, he was wounded and his intestines came out, but he tightly packed his abdomen with a cloth and fought until all the Marwar troops withdrew from Bikaner.
 He reached Nagaur and died on the shoulder of the Maharaja, at the age of 21.
 For the general's loyalty to him, the Maharaja built a cenotaph of him in Chintamani Fort, and gifted a 4,000 bigga of land (named 'Rasisar', adjoining Deshnok) to his son Lunkaran Singh Rajpurohit.